Richardoestesia

-Richardoestesia is a morphogenus of theropod dinosaur teeth, originally described from the Late Cretaceous of what is now North America.
-It currently contains two species, R. gilmorei and R. isosceles.
+Richardoestesia is a morphogenus of theropod dinosaur teeth, originally described from the Late Cretaceous of what is now Canada, the United States, and possibly also Uzbekistan.
+It currently contains two species, R. gilmorei and R. isosceles, and a possible third, R. asiatica, although it has been classified in its own genus Asiamericana.
 It has been used as a morphotaxon to describe other theropod teeth widely displaced in time and space from the type species.
-If all teeth assigned to the genus are truly reflective of the animals biology and taxonomic state, it would have been one of the longest lasting dinosaur genera, prehaps also being the most widely distributed.
+If all teeth assigned to the genus are truly reflective of the animals biology and taxonomic state (as some teeth go as far back as the Late Jurassic), it would have been one of the longest lasting dinosaur genera, perhaps also being the most widely distributed.

 History

 The jaws were found in 1917 by Charles Hazelius Sternberg and sons in the Dinosaur Provincial Park in Alberta at the Little Sandhill Creek site.
 In 1924 Charles Whitney Gilmore named Chirostenotes pergracilis and referred the jaws to this species.
 In the 1980s it became clear that Chirostenotes was an oviraptorosaur to which the long jaws could not have belonged.
 Therefore, in 1990 Phillip Currie, John Keith Rigby and Robert Evan Sloan named a separate species: Richardoestesia gilmorei.

 The genus is named for Richard Estes, to honor his important work on small vertebrates and especially theropod teeth of the Late Cretaceous.
 The naming authors actually intended to use the spelling Ricardoestesia, Ricardus being the normal latinisation of "Richard".
 However, except in one overlooked figure caption, the editors of the paper altered the spelling to include the 'h'.
 Ironically, in 1991 George Olshevsky in a species list also used the spelling Richardoestesia, and indicated Ricardoestesia to be the misspelling, unaware that the original authors actually intended the name to be spelled this way.
 As a result, under ICZN rules, he acted as "first revisor" choosing between the two spelling variants of the original publication and inadvertently made the misspelt name official.
 Subsequently, the original authors have adopted the spelling Richardoestesia.
 The specific name honors Gilmore.